stellargraph/stellargraph/demos/link-prediction_graphsage/README.md

 In this example, we learn to predict citation links between papers in a Cora dataset (see below).

 ## Requirements
-Install the Stellar ML library.
+Install the StellarGraph machine learning library.

-In top-level stellar-ml directory install using pip:
+In top-level stellargraph directory install using pip:

 ```
 pip install -e .